yk-zqin/smartspawner/README.md

 ## API

-For developers interested in integrating with SmartSpawner, visit our [API Documentation](https://github.com/ptthanh02/SmartSpawner/wiki/SmartSpawner-API-Documentation) for installation instructions and documentation.
+For developers interested in integrating with SmartSpawner, visit our [Developer API Documentation](https://github.com/ptthanh02/SmartSpawner/wiki/Developer-API-Documentation) for installation instructions and documentation.

 ## Building